Calinou/textools-blender/README.md

 ## Bake ##
 ![](http://renderhjs.net/textools/blender/img/op_bake.png)

 Baking in TexTools is **super** easy, just select your objects and press Bake.
 A realtime set list shows you what will be baked and how many objects are part of each.

 ![](http://renderhjs.net/textools/blender/img/bake_sets_preview.png)

+You'll see a warning icon in front of items that have missing UV's, missing low poly objects or incorrect cage to low poly object counts.

 #### Type of objects